Is it Hard to Get a Job While in Addiction Recovery?

 What should I talk about if they ask personal questions?

 Addiction is tough, and it can take time to repair the damage done to relationships, health, and mental wellness in recovery.
-None of these issues are appropriate conversation for a job interview, however.
+None of these issues is an appropriate conversation for a job interview, however.
 Keep it simple and light.
 Mention positive things that you are excited about in your personal life – if asked.
 For the most part, however, stay focused on the job and any skills or experience you have that pertain to your ability to be a positive addition to their team.

 No need to show up to an interview feeling like a deer in headlights.
 Get to know the company before you arrive.
 The Internet makes it easy to look up some of the details of the organization, find out the projects they have been involved in, read press releases, etc. If it’s a store or restaurant, head in ahead of time and take note of their services and products.
 If you have questions, ask.
 The more knowledgeable you are, the better able you will be to keep the interview headed in a positive direction.